-The system allows six simultaneous conferences up to 5 parties each.
-If a SCM daughter board is installed, then the system allows a total of 6 simultaneous conferences up to 5 parties each.
+The system allows up to 54 simultaneous conferences up to 5 parties each.

 Add-On (5 Party)

 Any combination of up to five parties (stations or outside lines) can be joined together in an add-on conference.
 Parties may be eliminated or added after a conference has been established.